jpaulm/javafbp/README.md

     gradle cleanEclipse Eclipse

-It is also recommended to install a Gradle plugin for Eclipse as explain here: https://github.com/spring-projects/eclipse-integration-gradle/
+You need to install a Gradle plugin for Eclipse as explain here: https://github.com/spring-projects/eclipse-integration-gradle/ Then import a generated project in Eclipse, right (ctrl for OSX) click on the project in Eclipse -> Configure -> Convert to Gradle Project.
+After the conversion you can Right (ctrl for OSX) click on the project -> Gradle -> Task Quick Launcher and type `build`.

 Building from command line